Why Are There Group Size Limits?

 Most wilderness areas in the Sierra Nevada have a limit on the number of people allowed in overnight backcountry groups.
 Although the size limits vary, most areas allow groups of no more than 15 people to camp and travel together.
 So… why the limit?

 GROUPS HAVE A LARGER IMPACT ON THE WILDERNESS AND WILDLIFE

-- Trail impacts: hiking in larger groups compounds our footprints; one person crossing a meadow might not do much, but a dozen people in line will establish a trail.
+- Trail Impacts: Hiking in larger groups compounds our footprints.
+One person crossing a meadow might not do much, but a dozen people in a line will establish a trail.

-- Campsite impacts: when we camp in large groups we risk trampling an established site: creating a trail to reach the river, building a larger fire, going to the bathroom in one general area, etc.
+- Campsite Impacts: When we camp in large groups, we risk trampling the soil/plants.
+We may end up creating a trail to reach the river from camp, building a larger fire, or going to the bathroom in one general area.

 - We go into wilderness partly to escape the intrusions of other people.
 Crossing paths with a large group of noisy hikers can detract from the wilderness we came to enjoy.

-- According to the Wilderness Act, a designated wilderness area must poses “outstanding opportunities for solitude.”
+- According to the Wilderness Act, a designated wilderness area must pose “outstanding opportunities for solitude.”

 - For more ideas about minimizing your impact on other visitors, check out what Leave No Trace has to say on the subject.

 Many wilderness areas make a distinction between travel “on trail” and traveling “off trail” or “cross country.”
 When we leave an established trail, we’re entering a more pristine and wild place, and our habits need to change.
 We’re likely leaving the trail to find a more solitary place and to avoid seeing other people.
 For this reason many wildernesses in the Sierra Nevada place a limit of eight people or less on groups traveling off trail.
 For more on traveling cross country, see what Leave No Trace has to say about traveling on durable surfaces.